Qengineering/TensorFlow-JetsonNano/README.md

 ![output image](https://qengineering.eu/images/SDcard16GB_tiny.jpg) Find TensorFlow with other frameworks on our Jetson Nano [Ubuntu 20.04](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image)<br/><br/>

 ### TensorFlow 2.5
-TensorFlow 2.5 and higher depend all on CUDA 11.0 and cuDNN version 8.0.4, both not yet available for the Jetson Nano.
-A workaround is cumbersome and probably not very reliable.
+TensorFlow 2.5 and higher depend all on **CUDA 11.0**.
+The Jetson Nano has CUDA 10.2.<br>
+Due to low-level GPU incompatibility, installing CUDA 11 on your Nano is impossible.<br>
 Better to wait for the new announced JetPack to be released with the required versions of CUDA and cuDNN.
 If possible, continue to use TensorFlow 2.4.1 for now.<br/>

 ----------------------